-Recommendation 11: Create an electronic passport/health record for epidemiological purposes (NOTE: We are researching this topic further and will be issuing a supplement this Winter.)
+Recommendation 11: Create an electronic passport/health record for epidemiological purposes

 "If we learn anything from the COVID-19 crisis is the need to take a dramatically different approach to preparing for a wide variety of public health crises.
 We're lucky that the virulence of the virus, in its current manifestation, is not more lethal nor more easily spread.
 The next epidemic or iteration of COVID-19 may be much worse and that is the scenario we must be prepared to confront."